gouchangjiang/oneflow-documentation/en/docs/basics_topics/essentials_of_oneflow.md

 OneFlow consists of two stages: Compile-time and Runtime.
 In the Compile-time, user-defined neural networks and the requested resource are compiled into a static graph execution plan, which is composed of the description of the basic execution unit `Actor`; During the runtime , each machine actually creates many Actor instances located to its own machine based on the Actor description in the Plan, and then started the Actor operating system.
 In the training procedure, the basic unit of OneFlow execution is Actor, which corresponds to a node of the static execution graph.
 The data produced and consumed between Actors are stored in the form of `Registers`, and the Actors cooperate through message passing.

 ### Decentralized scheduling
 OneFlow implements decentralized scheduling through the Actor mechanism.
-In the entire static graph is composed of actors, there is no central scheduler.
-Each actor only cares about the producer of the data it needs (upstream Actor) and the consumer of the data it produces (downstream Actor).
+The entire static graph is composed of actors, hence there is no central scheduler.
+Each actor only cares about the producer of the data it needs (upstream Actors) and the consumer of the data it produces (downstream Actors).
 In this way, in the ultra-large-scale distributed training scenario, **completely decentralized scheduling** can avoid the single-point performance bottleneck with centralized scheduling.

 Each Actor has an internal state machine, which updates its status according to the messages sent and received by the Actor.
 It should be noted that Register is a storage block, which stores the data produced by the Actor, and the message is a lightweight data containing the memory address of the Register storage block.
 It is message instead of Register that is passed between Actors, in this way, OneFlow runtime achieves zero-copy.

-When an Actor receives a new message and decides whether the Register it needs to consume is ready, and it has free Register to write the produced data.
-If yes, the Actor executes (Act) once and produces some new data.
+When an Actor receives a new message, and if both the input and output Registers are available, then the Actor executes (acts) once and produces some new data.

-After action, the Actor sends a message to the consumer Actors who need to consume the produced Register, indicating that "you can read the data I produced"; At the same time, the Actor also needs to return the Register it consumes to its producer, indicating that "I have used up your data and you can recycle it."
+After action, the Actor sends a message to the consumer Actors who need to consume the produced Register, indicating that "you can read the data I produced"; At the same time, the Actor also needs to return the Register it consumes to its producer, indicating that "I have received your data and you can recycle it."
 The state machine inside the Actor is shown in Figure 1.

 <div align="center">
     <img src="imgs/actor_state_machine.png" align='center'/>